Navigation überspringen

 Can I use Meta AI if I have objected to AI training?

-Yes, the use of the chatbot on WhatsApp, Facebook and Instagram is independent of the objection to AI training.
+Yes.
+The use of the chatbot on WhatsApp, Facebook, and Instagram is independent of any objection to AI training.
+According to Meta, user interactions with the chatbots are also used for AI training.
+There is no option to object to this.